The Results Are In!

 A massive thank you and well done to all of the candidates for their incredible digital campaigning this year, and to all the students that got involved and voted!

-Watch our President Elections 2021 Results Video below!
+Watch our President Elections 2021 Results Video below or read the announcement article!

 Your 2021/22 SU Presidents!